jashanpreet8/Software-development-projects/README.md

 Under each assignment and lab directory, different functions are specified as tasks (__'t01'__, __'t02'__, etc.).
 Each task represents a specific programming challenge or requirement to be implemented.

+## Grade
+I am proud to mention that I achieved an A+ grade in this course.